magneticio/vamp2setup/README.md

 ````

 At this point you will have a new namespace named vamp-demo containing two versions of a simple e-commerce, that wil be imported by Lamia into a single application.
-Now, before you can proceed with setting up the Experiment you will first have to create a Service a Detsination Rule and a Gateway for the Experment to use.
+Now, before you can proceed with setting up the Experiment you will first have to create a Service a Destination Rule and a Gateway for the Experment to use.
-Since you already did that before in previous steps of this tutorial, you shoul be able to go through it quickly by referring to the configurations shown below.
+Since you already did that in the previous steps of this tutorial, you should be able to go through it quickly by referring to the configurations shown below.
-**Mind the fact that before creaing the new Gateway you should delete the one you created for the previous steps of the tutorial.
+**Mind the fact that before cretaing the new Gateway and Virtual Service you should delete the ones you created for the previous steps of the tutorial.
 Since we are keeping a very generic configuration, they might otherwise end up conflicting with each other.**

 ![](images/screen23.png)